-Within the first calendar month you can deposit £1,200 in your Help to Buy: ISA.
+Within the first calendar month you were allowed to make an initial deposit of £1,200 in your Help to Buy: ISA.

 Please note that the 25% Government bonus is only paid up to £12,000 of savings.

-Yes – with most lenders, including us, the Help to Buy: ISA is an instant access account, meaning you can withdraw money as and when needed.
+Yes – our Help to Buy: ISA is an instant access account, meaning you can withdraw money as and when needed.

 While there are no limits on withdrawals, it’s important to remember that you can only deposit a maximum of £200 per month.

-So, while you can withdraw £1,000 in just minutes, it will take you at least 5 months to replace it.
+So, while you can withdraw £1,000 in just minutes, bear in mind that it will take you at least 5 months to replace it.

 The deadline to claim your Help to Buy: ISA bonus is December 1st 2030.

-To get the bonus, you will contact your account provider and request the closure of your ISA when you are ready to buy.
+To get the bonus, please contact us and request the closure of your ISA when you are ready to buy your first home.

 The bonus will be calculated on the closing balance of the account.